We are excited to welcome you to campus! Here is some important information as we work together to Keep Trine Strong.

 If you travel internationally or to a domestic area with travel restrictions (as defined by the Indiana State Department of Health), you will remain in quarantined housing for 14 days, and will be asked to self-monitor temperature for another 14 days.

-Please note that, if your student is sent off campus for referred medical treatment or services, including COVID-19 testing, there may be additional costs associated that may be billed to your insurance.
+Please note that, if you are sent off campus for referred medical treatment or services, including COVID-19 testing, there may be additional costs associated that may be billed to your insurance.

-Additional protocols for student-athletes have been developed with guidance from Parkview Sports Medicine, and will be communicated soon.
+Additional protocols for student-athletes have been developed with guidance from Parkview Sports Medicine.

 The Trine University Health Center has relocated to Quest Hall in order to minimize the opportunity for illness to spread in the University Center.
 Its space has been modified to provide both a regular clinic and COVID-19 clinic, staffed by Cameron Memorial Community Hospital personnel.
 You will need an appointment to visit the Health Center.